darbinreyes/subparprogrammer/servers/http/README.md

 * tell Apache where to serve content from.
 * your username on your Mac and ends with the .conf extension.
+* cd /etc/apache2/users

 # Using the nano editor.

-^ represents the control key.
+* ^ represents the control key.
-Close and save this file, using control + X, followed by Y, then Enter.
+* Close and save this file, using control + X, followed by Y, then Enter.
+* If a file doesn't exists, to create it specify the new file’s name while using nano.